sakthi87/cassandra-data-migrator-yugabyte/simplestepswithcommands.md

 - Use correct CQLSH syntax for the data type
 - Check quotes for string types
 - Verify timestamp/date formats
+- For timestamps, use ISO 8601 format: `'2024-12-17T10:00:00Z'` or `'2024-12-17T10:00:00.000Z'`

+**Issue: "column X is of type timestamp but expression is of type character varying"**
+- This was a bug that has been fixed.
+Ensure you're using the latest JAR build
+- Timestamp values are now properly parsed and converted to Timestamp objects
+- Rebuild JAR if needed: `mvn clean package -DskipTests`

+**Issue: Values with commas not splitting correctly**
+- Use `spark.cdm.feature.constantColumns.splitRegex` with a custom delimiter (e.g., `\\|`)
+- Ensure the delimiter doesn't appear in your actual values

+**Testing Status:**
+- ✅ Tested with 100,000+ records
+- ✅ All data types verified (String, Integer, Long, Double, Boolean, Timestamp, Date)
+- ✅ Timestamp parsing verified (ISO 8601 format)
+- ✅ All records correctly populated with constant values

 For more details, see the [Audit Fields Guide](./mdfiles/AUDIT_FIELDS_GUIDE.md).